rhobot/monorepo/README.md

 ## Features

 1. Each sub-project was created with Vite.
-1. Set up Prettier and TypeScript check globally for IDE by placing the settings in the root.
+1. Set up TypeScrip, ESLint, Prettier "globally" by creating their own packages and getting them imported in other packages.
-1. Set up ESLint "globally" by

 ## Folder structure